Join the FREE Hinchinbrook Shire Council Business Listing

 Council’s aim is to support a variety of not for profit organisations and activities throughout the Shire by offering financial assistance or sponsorship in the following categories:

 For more details on eligibility requirements please refer to the Community Activity Grants Application Form or Contact us.

 For financial assistance within the 2017 / 2018 financial year the application periods are outlined below.
 Closing dates will be advertised closer to the application period.

 |1 July 2017 - 30 September||5 June 2017||Closed|

 |1 October 2017 - 31 December 2017||31 August 2017||Open|

 |1 January 2018 - 31 March 2018||31 October 2017||Open|

 |1 April 2018 - 30 June 2018||To be confirmed||Open|

-*Community organisations seeking funding for general financial assistance outside of events, can place their application in any of the stated periods.
+*Community organisations seeking funding for general financial assistance, can place their application in any of the stated periods.